PiotrGog/ML-car-classifier/README.md

 ### Testing model

 To test one of implemented model use ```./test.py``` script.
 An example is in ```test.sh``` script.
 To print all available command line arguments run ```python ./test.py --help```.

+### Predict car class

+Use ```Runme.sh``` script with pretrained models.
+Go to directory with subdirectories called "car" (or any other directory which has car in name) and "other" (no car word in the name) and run ```Runme.sh``` script.
+In the result program will show the list of photos classified as car and accuracy.

 ## Installing packages and saving configuration